SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/installation.md

    npm install @scion/toolkit --save
    ```

    > SCION Microfrontend Platform requires some tools of the module [SCION Toolkit][link-scion-toolkit].
 SCION Toolkit has different entry points.
-Please note that the toolkit has an optional peer dependency on the Angular framework, as some tools are Angular-agnostic.
+Please note that the toolkit has an optional peer dependency on the Angular framework, as some tools are Angular-specific.
 However, the SCION Microfrontend Platform only uses framework-agnostic tools. **So do not be misled by the warning that Angular is missing.
 The platform does not depend on the Angular framework.**

 1. **Start the platform**